SLAM Quickstart

 from ouster.sdk import open_source

-from ouster.mapping.slam import KissBackend
+from ouster.sdk.mapping.slam import KissBackend

 import numpy as np

-slam = KissBackend(scans.metadata, max_range=75, min_range=1, voxel_size=1.0)
+slam = KissBackend(data_source.metadata, max_range=75, min_range=1, voxel_size=1.0)

 last_scan_pose = np.eye(4)

-for idx, scan in enumerate(scans):
+for idx, scans in enumerate(data_source):

-col = client.first_valid_column(scan_w_poses)
+col = client.first_valid_column(scans_w_poses[0])

-scan_pose = scan_w_poses.pose[col]
+scan_pose = scans_w_poses[0].pose[col]

 # calculate the inverse transformation of the last scan pose